ondewo/ondewo-nlu-client-angular/README.md

 # @ondewo/nlu-client-angular

 `@ondewo/nlu-client-angular` is a compiled version of the [ONDEWO NLU API](https://github.com/ondewo/ondewo-nlu-api).
+Here you can find the NLU API [documentation](https://ondewo.github.io/ondewo-nlu-api/).

 ## Installation